Tofull/py3dtiles_batcher/README.rst

 * Visualize merged 3dtiles

-    If you want to visualize all your 3dtiles at the same time, some steps are required to merge them into one tileset.json.
+    If you want to visualize all your 3dtiles at the same time, some steps are required to merge them into one big tileset.json.
     Hopefully, I created the merger tool.
 Please refer to it by clicking on the following link : https://github.com/Tofull/py3dtiles_merger

+    After some discussion with Oslandia' developers team, they have released a new version of py3dtiles with a "merge" command which is intended to do a better stuff than py3dtiles_merger.
+The previous command "py3dtiles" (renamed as "py3dtiles convert") - used to generate the individual 3dtiles - needed some changes (a well-done hierarchical 3d points structure from children, reconsidering a true computation of the geometricError attribute).

 Contribution
 #############